ux/ui essentials

 15 min read

 The number of users subscribed to your SaaS is an important indicator of its efficiency and overall business success.
-However, this measure is not always as straightforward as it is expected to be.
-Not all your registered subscribers are active customers fully engaged with your product and regularly paying for it.
+However, this measure isn’t always straightforward — not all subscribers are active paying customers fully engaged with your product.

-These “lost souls” that abandoned your platform, by either unsubscribing formally or having kept subscribed status as dead weight without any actions, are categorized as customer churn or customer attrition.
+These “lost souls” who abandoned your platform by either unsubscribing formally or keeping their subscribed status as dead weight are categorized as customer churn or customer attrition.

 What is the customer churn rate?

-The customer churn rate is a percentage of your subscribers that either canceled their subscription or took no action to extend it (or did not enable it in the case of a free-trial period) over a certain period of time.
+The customer churn rate is the percentage of your subscribers who either canceled their subscription or took no action to extend it (or did not enable it in the case of a free trial period) over a certain period of time.

 Why is customer churn rate important?

 LTV is an anticipated total measure of the profitability of a typical user of your product as long as they use it.
-As it works with averages, lifetime value depends on the churn rate directly.
-The more inactive user you have, the lower CLV you will inevitably have.
+As it works with averages, lifetime value directly depends on the churn rate.
+The more inactive users you have, the lower CLV you will inevitably have.

 By comparing these two metrics, a business owner can clearly see the real value of every new customer.
 By looking at the ratio on this chart, you can also anticipate when exactly a customer will become profitable and how much cash you are to spend until that point.